-Are you traveling abroad anytime soon?
+Are you studying abroad anytime soon?
 Are you afraid of the language barrier but unsure about how to learn a new language on your own?
-If you answered yes to both questions then we have some good news for you!
+If you answered yes to both questions, then we have some good news for you!
 There is a way to master a language without going into a classroom - learning a language online.

-Now, before you disregard it completely, let’s break certain myths that surround the idea of language learning online.
+Now, before you disregard online language courses completely, let’s break some myths that surround the idea of online language learning!

-Though not a majority, a lot of people still believe this.
+Though not the majority, a lot of people still believe this.
 Rest assured, with so many resources available at a click of a button, language learning online can cost you next to nothing.

-And this is not only true for using free apps and blogs for language learning!
+However, this is not only true for using free apps and blogs!

-Yes, in many cases if you want to have an interaction with a teacher and get feedback, it requires paying a bit more than you would usually pay for a language course.
+Yes, in many cases if you want to have personal interaction with a teacher and get feedback in online language courses, it requires paying a bit more than you would usually pay for a language course.

 One of the common myths about online learning stems from the lack of trust in online education when it comes to language learning.
-This is due to the belief that the quality offered is inferior to the one offered in the classroom.
+This is due to the belief that the quality of online language courses is inferior to those offered in the classroom.

 This myth is well, just that - a myth!

 If you want to know how to learn a new language, it’s important to remember that learning a language is a process.
-Learning a language requires revision of grammar and vocabulary, reading source material in your target language, and listening to news and songs to improve your listening skills.
-There are many language learning options that offer just that!
-It is just a matter of picking the right one and being persistent!
+It requires constant revision of grammar and vocabulary, reading source material in your target language, and listening to news and songs to improve your listening skills.
+There are many online language learning options that offer just that!
+It’s just a matter of picking the right one and being persistent!

-Memrise, for example, is among some of the best language learning websites that offer a free and effective way to learn a language that has helped a lot of people.
-So why not give it a try?
+Memrise, for example, is among some of the best language learning websites that offer a free and effective way to learn a foreign language that has helped many people.
+So, why not give it a try?

 This might come as a surprise, but many people feel daunted by apps with complicated interfaces.
-They often can’t seem to get around sites, or the applications just don’t not fit their preferences.
-This is the reason why some people think they have to be tech-savvy to use a language app.
+They often can’t seem to get around seemingly complicated sites, or the applications just don’t fit their preferences.
+This is the reason why some people think they have to be tech-savvy to use an online language learning app.

-With digital sources of learning taking over, the best language learning websites, as well as more and more applications have become simplified.
-In short, you do not need a specific knowledge to use apps, just find the right online material that fits your needs.
+With digital sources of learning taking over, the best language learning websites, as well as more and more apps, have become increasingly simplified.
+In short, you do not need any specific knowledge to use apps, just to find the right online material that fits your needs.

-Duolingo has become a synonym for language learning online, it has a simple interface and an interactive reward system to keep you engaged.
+For example, Duolingo has become a synonym for language learning online.
+It has a simple interface and an interactive reward system to keep you engaged.

-If you are looking for a more fun way to boost your vocabulary while commuting, why not give Clozemaster a try - it teaches languages in context and the app is easily navigable and fun!
+If you’re looking for an even more entertaining way to boost your vocabulary while commuting, why not give Clozemaster a try!
+It teaches languages in context and is easily navigable- and fun!

 It's true that one can get easily distracted by social media and Netflix.
 This is one of the myths about online learning that can be shared with classroom learning.
-In a classroom, you can get distracted by your friends the nice weather, or even your Instagram feed in both settings.
+You can get distracted by your friends, the nice weather, or even your Instagram feed in both settings.

 Ultimately, it's your own hunger for new knowledge that will determine how effectively you will learn a language.

-As previously mentioned, it is important to find something interactive and fun to avoid boredom and organize your time so you don't get distracted.
-Besides, if you learn a language with an online teacher, your concentration will remain fairly constant throughout the lesson.
+As previously mentioned, it’s important to find something interactive and fun to avoid boredom and organize your time so that you don't get distracted.
+If you choose to learn a language with an online teacher, your concentration will likely remain fairly constant throughout the lesson.

-If by someone you mean a person who speaks your target language, not all is lost!
-As you understand how to learn a new language, you’ll find that though it’s true that online learning relies more on individual learning, but there are ways to find someone to talk to.
+If you mean a native speaker of your target language, not all is lost!
+As you understand how to learn a new language, you’ll find that though it’s true that online learning relies more on the individual, there are ways to find someone to talk to online.

 For example, Duolingo has forums where you can discuss your target language with other learners.

-When you feel comfortable enough, there are many online communities where like minded language learners connect.
-With little research you can find a supportive group to help you become fluent in no time!
+When you feel comfortable enough, there are many online communities where like-minded language learners can connect.
+With a little research, you’ll find a supportive group to help you become fluent in no time!

-With internet connection this problem is easily solved!
-Online language courses benefit from platforms like Google Meets or Whereby that give you an opportunity to talk to a teacher any time of the day.
+With an internet connection, this problem is easily solved!
+Online language courses benefit from platforms like Google Meets or Whereby that give you an opportunity to talk to a teacher at any time of the day.

 This is incredibly important for learners who understand things better through interaction.
-A face to face conversation lets you pick up on gestures, how things are said, and other cues important for understanding what is being said.
+A face-to-face conversation lets you pick up on gestures, how things are said, and other physical cues important for understanding a new language.

 Whether you choose online language courses or in-person learning, it's just a matter of preference!
-In a classroom you are surrounded by several people and if you do not get a chance to speak you won’t get far in your learning journey.
+In a classroom you're surrounded by several people, and if you don't get a chance to speak, you won’t get far in your learning journey.

 For those that thrive in an environment where there are more people, online language learning might be counterproductive.

-Online language learning is perfect for such students.
-It offers practice in reading, speaking and listening while you can decide exactly what you wish to focus on.
+Online learning is perfect for such students.
+It offers practice in reading, speaking, and listening while you decide exactly what you wish to focus on.

-Another common misconception!
-While, the most common online language learning way is via an app, the truth is you should use apps as your starting point.
+This is another common misconception!
+While the most common way to learn is via an app, the truth is that you should use apps as a starting point.

-With the myths surrounding online language learning dispelled, you can see that online learning can help you to become fluent and break down those language barriers just as efficiently as classroom learning.
+With these myths about online learning dispelled, you can see that online learning can help you to become fluent and break down those language barriers just as effectively as classroom learning.
 So, why not give it a try?